rfeinberg3/ecomAssistant/documentation/README.md

 ## Listing Assistant
 - Create dataset in memory by pulling data from item table in Docker postgres database.
 - Index embedding need to be created before Search API will work.
 Use same exact data from item table (in colab indexing notebook).
+- !!
+See if models can be loaded in memory (ColBERT with HuggingFace).

 ## Key Aspects
 - **Retrieval-Augmented Generation (RAG)**: Fast and size efficient document retrieval.